We take a closer look at what the 38-year-old used for fuel before, during and after his Boston victory.

 Keflezighi is strategic with which macronutrients compose his diet; having reduced his carbohydrate percentage over the years, he’s replaced it with more protein and a bit more healthy fat.
 He makes sure the carbohydrates he does take in are timed correctly in accordance with what his training demands.
 He knows the select times when he’ll need the immediate energy of quickly digested glucose, as they are the rare exceptions, and makes the majority of his carbohydrates the slower released variety for sustained energy.

-Keflezighi will continue to enjoy those extra helpings of dessert and huge steaks for one more week, but he is already looking forward to getting back into training mode.
+Keflezighi enjoyed those extra helpings of dessert and huge steaks for a couple of weeks, but he quickly got back to training mode.

 “I’m a hard worker, I like to push myself,” Keflezighi said.
 “I like to run for fun, even when I retire.
 I’m not saying that I’m done, but at the same time I like to get back into a routine … I feel good after a workout.”